onyxcollc/KingJames_Vs_NBA/README.md

 <img src="Images/O_Impact.PNG" width ="800" />

  Looking at these offensive stats you can already see how Curry takes top spot in the first two columns True Shooting at .624% and 3-point at .486%.
 Free Throw ratings shows Harden is at the top spot with .522% which tells us he knows how to draw fouls but seems to turn over the ball at a remarkably high rate 15.3%.
 Jordan knew how to take care of the ball with a 9.3% rating in turn overs and he was also a monster on the offensive rebounds over taking James with a 4.7% rating.
 Some of the best passes we’ve seen in the game today has definitely come from James and it shows, leading the pack with a 36.6% assist rating and an offensive win share of 168.9 .
 Jordan, James, and Curry are all tied for leading in certain categories, and what does that tell us?
 Certain players are built specifically for impact.
-Curry is an anomaly that comes but once in a lifetime, James is perfect hybrid athlete that any mad scientist would take great pride in, and Jordan who’s damn there perfect shooting stroke wins him 2 hats tricks in a single career.
+Curry is an anomaly that comes but once in a lifetime, James is perfect hybrid athlete that any mad scientist would take great pride in, and Jordan who’s damn there perfect shooting stroke wins him 2 hat tricks in a single career.
 Let’s see how everyone stacks up on the defensive end.

 ---